EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 18. Change it to `Default`
 19. Disable `Set resolution for internal and external display`
 20. Test gyro on a Nintendo Switch game using Yuzu in Game Mode
-    * You may do so by opening the game through Yuzu directly, adding the game as a shortcut through Steam ROM Manager, or opening the game through EmulationStation-DE
+    * You may do so by opening the game through Yuzu directly, adding the game as a shortcut through Steam ROM Manager, or opening the game through ES-DE

 ***